pi-apps/pi-nodejs/README.md

 const paymentId = await pi.createPayment(paymentData);
 ```

-3. Store the payment id in your database
+3. Store the `paymentId` in your database

 After creating the payment, you'll get `paymentId`, which you should be storing in your database.